 Churches and art

 Numerous sacred places, churches, monasteries scattered throughout the territory.
-Like in Serra San Bruno, where Bruno da Colonia founded the Certosa, the first monastery in Italy.
+Like in Serra San Bruno, where Bruno from Cologne founded the chartreuse, the first monastery in Italy.
 Or the charming and very particular little church of Piedigrotta in Pizzo.
-Entirely excavated in the tufaceous rocks, the Church of Piedigrotta is unique in its kind and a marvellous gem for the whole region.
+Entirely excavated in the tufaceous rocks, the Church of Piedigrotta is unique in its kind and a marvelous gem for the whole region.
 With its sacred altar, groups of statues, capitals with angels, bas-reliefs with sacred scenes, frescoes on the vault of the central nave and on that of the main altar, all made from the same tuff.

 Food in Calabria

 In Calabria there is also an ancient and solid tradition of food and wine.
-It skilfully mixes intense and genuine flavours of peasant origin, scents of land and sea, sweet and spicy, which create a symphony of aromas and spices unique throughout the world.
-How not to mention then some of the most famous products of the tip of the boot, such as bergamotto of Reggio Calabria, capocollo, clementine, the highly prized liquorice, the Tartufo ice cream of Pizzo, the red onion of Tropea and the world famous ‘Nduja.
+It skilfully mixes intense and genuine flavors of peasant origin, scents of land and sea, sweet and spicy, which create a symphony of aromas and spices unique throughout the world.
+How not to mention then some of the most famous products of the tip of the boot, such as bergamotto of Reggio Calabria, capocollo, clementine, the highly prized liquorice, the Truffle ice cream of Pizzo, the red onion of Tropea and the world famous'Nduja.
 All with DOP and IGP mark.